Angie (TV series)

 Angie is an American sitcom television series that aired on ABC from February 8, 1979, to September 4, 1980.
 The series was created by Garry Marshall and Dale McRaven, and produced by Miller-Milkis Productions (Miller-Milkis-Boyett in Season 2) in association with Paramount Television.

-The series stars Donna Pescow in the lead role, Robert Hays as her love interest and eventual husband, Doris Roberts as her mother and Debralee Scott as her sister.
+The series stars Donna Pescow in the lead role, Robert Hays as her love interest and eventual husband, Doris Roberts as her mother, and Debralee Scott as her sister.

 The complete series was released as a Region 1 DVD set on September 1, 2017.

 Premise

 In Philadelphia, Italian-American coffee-shop waitress Angie Falco starts a romance with customer Bradley Benson, a pediatrician.
 While she assumes that he is a struggling young doctor, he reveals that he is actually rebelling against his wealthy family.

 The other Falco family members are Angie's mother Theresa and her younger sister Marie.
-Angie and Marie's father had walked out on the family many years earlier, but Theresa continues to set a place for him at the dinner table.
-Brad's relatives consist of his stuffy father Randall, his overbearing divorced sister Joyce and Joyce's daughter Hillary, with whom Angie forms a close bond.
+Angie and Marie's father walked out on the family many years earlier, but Theresa continues to set a place for him at the dinner table.
+Brad's relatives consist of his stuffy father Randall, his overbearing and much-married-then-divorced sister Joyce, and Joyce's daughter Hillary, with whom Angie forms a close bond.

-Frustrated by the arguments between their families over the wedding plans, Angie and Brad elope.
-Later, Theresa arranges a small Catholic family wedding, merging their two very different families: the blue-blooded, suburban Bensons and the blue-collar, urban Italian-American Falcos.
+Frustrated by the arguments between their families over their wedding plans, Angie and Brad elope.
+Later, Theresa arranges a small Catholic family wedding, merging their two very different families: the blue-blooded suburban Bensons and the blue-collar urban Italian-American Falcos.
 Following the wedding, Brad purchases the coffee shop for Angie.

 In the second season, Angie and Theresa open a beauty salon where they must contend with pleasure-seeking hairstylist Gianni.
 The characters of Hillary Benson and Didi Malloy were not continued after the first season.

 The series drew many comparisons to the CBS hit sitcom Rhoda.
 The character of Angie Falco was seen as an Italian Catholic version of the Jewish character Rhoda Morgenstern (Valerie Harper); both characters come from close-knit ethnic families and have sisters as best friends, overbearing mothers and absent fathers.